 Baltimore business owners share their experiences operating restaurants during this challenging time.
 And they explain how and why they chose to partner with Civic Works to invest in their employees as a resiliency strategy.
 Allie Busching shares her experiences using Pacific Community Ventures’ Good Jobs, Good Business toolkit and providing business advising support to Baltimore-based small businesses.

-Tweet What strategies can #smallbiz owners and #wkdev organizations take to strengthen #jobquality for frontline workers in the wake of #COVID19?
-Hear insights from @Connies_CW, @CivicWorksInc, @WalmartOrg, and more.
+Tweet What strategies can #smallbiz owners and #wkdev organizations take to strengthen #jobquality for frontline workers?
+Hear insights from @Connies_CW, @CivicWorksInc, @WalmartOrg, @AspenJobQuality, @Aspen_BOI, and @National_Fund.

 Gayatri Agnew is a leader in corporate and social impact strategy focused on human capital trends and future of work.
 Gayatri worked throughout her winding path to and through both her undergraduate degree and her MBA.
 She has dedicated herself to ensuring more people have access to meaningful work and to effective ways to learn and grow.

 Gayatri serves on the leadership team for Walmart’s Global Responsibility division where she leads strategy and partnerships on economic mobility, specifically human capital, shared value, partnerships, and philanthropy.
 Her team focuses on key issues such as changing employer practices, better serving the learning and development needs of frontline workers, and scaling work-based learning and skills-based hiring.
 Gayatri’s personal mission is for more people to be able find purpose and to learn through work and that this luxury of learning is equality accessible for all.